 When we were young, we figured out how to share toys and games as well as the attention of our parents, and those same feelings likely carry with us well into the adult years.
 As nice as it is to have brothers and sisters, there also are times it can bring about heightened stress levels, such as when caring for aging parents.
 While loving each other and taking into account…

 Stroke, according to the National Stroke Association, is listed as the fifth leading reason for death in the U.S., with an annual count of about 800,000 individuals suffering from a stroke.
 This signifies that every 40 seconds somebody in some location in our nation experiences a stroke.
 And every four minutes somebody dies from a stroke.

 Meeting the care needs of a loved one who is undergoing traumatic brain injury rehabilitation can be easier to manage when armed with knowledge and understanding.
-The methods below, courtesy of the Fort Madison, IA, home care experts at Advanced Home Health Care, can lower stress and frustration for both family caregivers and traumatic brain injury survivors.
+The methods below, courtesy of professional Burlington, IA rehabilitation services from Advanced Home Health Care, can lower stress and frustration for both family caregivers and traumatic brain injury survivors.

 Though the yuletide season is usually thought of as a time that is joyful, filled with visiting those who are nearest and dearest and picking out the perfect gifts, for older individuals, it can be anything but merry and bright.
 A combination of lost loved ones, memories of holidays past, health issues and more can impact seniors with feelings of lonesomeness and sadness.

 The holiday season is chock-full of get-togethers, celebrations, and parties.
 However, for an elderly loved one, holiday outings require a little supplemental planning.
 Follow these guidelines from the Mt.
 Pleasant, IA home care experts at Advanced Home Health Care to be able to enjoy fun and relaxed outings with loved ones of all ages this season.